uthpalaherath/uthpalaherath.github.io/_posts/2025-04-25-Accelerating-materials-research-with-Duke-Compute-Cluster's-NVIDIA-Tesla-P100-GPUs.md

 # Benchmark system and platform

+To demonstrate the GPU acceleration, I ran benchmark tests on the following two materials systems,

-Test systems are the 3,000 atom Cu$_2$BaSnS$_4$ semiconductor (CBTS) supercell with 80,250 basis functions and the 3,376 atom Graphene-covered SiC surface model with 51,576 basis functions.
+1\.
+3,000 atom Cu$_2$BaSnS$_4$ semiconductor (CBTS) supercell with 80,250 basis functions
+2\.
+3,376 atom Graphene-covered SiC surface model with 51,576 basis functions

 Their crystal structures are shown in Fig. 2.

 ![2025-04-25-Accelerating-materials-research-with-Duke-Compute-Cluster's-NVIDIA-Tesla-P100-GPUs-20250504215917066](/assets/media/2025-04-25-Accelerating-materials-research-with-Duke-Compute-Cluster's-NVIDIA-Tesla-P100-GPUs/2025-04-25-Accelerating-materials-research-with-Duke-Compute-Cluster's-NVIDIA-Tesla-P100-GPUs-20250504215917066.png)*Figure 2: The crystal structures of Cu$_2$BaSnS$_4$ (left) and Graphene-covered SiC (right).*